 Continuously record, analyse and document hazards

 CompanyMood relieves occupational health and safety professionals and human resources managers of much of the work involved in assessing the risk of psychological stress.
-The development of measures and workshops, however, remains the responsibility of the companies, as these vary greatly according to industry and activity.
-However, CompanyMood makes a decisive contribution to reducing the effort required and to automatically implement the required analysis, performance review and documentation.
-If CompanyMood is used with the standard set of our Reasons tags (reasons), all required areas for efficient recording and documentation are available.
+The development of measures and workshops remains the responsibility of the companies, as these vary greatly according to industry and activity.
+CompanyMood makes a decisive contribution to reducing the effort required and to automatically implement the required analysis, performance review and documentation.
+If CompanyMood is used with the standard set of our topics, all required areas for efficient recording and documentation are available.

-The reasons and their evaluation are marked over time and changes (documented by event pins) can be recorded and their effects made visible.
-The measures that have been created and the results are also documented.
+The topics and their evaluation are marked over time and changes (documented by event pins) can be recorded and their effects made visible.
+The created measures and the results are also documented.
 This is done weekly in a PDF report, which is sent directly to those responsible.

 Productivity and motivation decrease due to psychological stress

 Psychological stress reduces the productivity and motivation of employees.
-The best examples of such stress factors are noisy or uncomfortable offices.
+The best examples of such stress factors are disturbing conversations among colleagues, loud noises or an uncomfortable working atmosphere.
 In order to keep potential psychological, physical or health consequences as low as possible, the early detection and analysis of stressful, job-related factors is an important prerequisite for prevention.
 Even small changes are the first step in the right direction.

 How does your company fulfil the legal obligation to assess the risk of psychological stress?

-We look forward to your feedback or comments.
+We are looking forward to your feedback or comments.

 You would like to test CompanyMood with all its functions for 30 days free of charge?
 Then register now.